livekit/components-js/.changeset/expression-hook-react-sdk.md

 '@livekit/agents-ui': patch
 ---

-Add `useExpression` to the React SDK, reading the mood the agent publishes on `lk.expression`.
+Add `useAgentExpression` to the React SDK, reading the mood the agent publishes on `lk.expression`.